Frazer/hashSort/README.md

 It is faster than ShellSort when the range of values is smaller than the number of elements.

+It is similar to Counting sort or a simplified Bucket sort.

 ```javascript
 let hashSort = (unsortedArray)=>{